sunzhon/st_ubuntu/README.md

 pyenv local DataVisualization
 sudo apt install python3-pip3

-pip3 install numpy pandas matplotlib seaborn gnureadline tensorflow brokenaxes pyh5
+pip3 install numpy pandas matplotlib seaborn gnureadline tensorflow brokenaxes pyh5 sklearn keras datetime juypter

 #### Install latex and latexmk

+### Install  inkscape for drawing vector graph
+sudo apt install inkscape

+### Install typora to write the Markdwon file

+sudo apt install typora

-### Install
+### Install latex and latexmk for writing documents and papers
+sudo apt-get install texlive-full sudo apt-get update -y sudo apt-get install -y latexmk

+% This is for transfer the pdf size and connect multipel pdfs into one sudo apt-get install ghostscript

+### Intsall nvidia-driver, based on Ubuntu20 and P620 nvidia model

+sudo apt install nvidia-driver-465
+%Note that, just nvidia-driver-450 is not compatiable with the current model, so choose 465.
+% if need to reinstall a new verison of driver, it is necessary to remove the previous version, using 'sudo apt-get --purge nvidia-driver-*' sudo reboot
+% if the graphci cannot open, just backup and then remove /etc/X11/xorg.conf